unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/butterfly.md

 Since butterfly plots use a `DataFrame` as input, the library needs to know the names of the columns used for plotting.
 You can set these mapping values by calling `plot_butterfly(...; mapping=(; :x=:time,))`, that is, by specifying a `NamedTuple` (note the `;` right after the opening parentheses).

-For more information on mapping values, see the [Mapping Data](@ref config_mapping) section of the documentation.

 While there are several default values that will be checked in that order if they exist in the `DataFrame`, a custom name may need to be chosen: